fabiojmendes/doorsys-firmware/README.md

 espflash flash --port /dev/port doorsys-firmware-<version>.elf
 ```

-## Initial Configuration
+## Initial configuration

-On first launch Doorsys, will need to be provisioned with configurations for the
+On first launch Doorsys needs to be provisioned with configurations for the
 Wi-Fi network and also an MQTT server to communicate with.

 Create a TOML configuration file using the example below as reference.
 For